casejs/docs/svelte.md

 # 3. Use it in your app

-In that example we are using a Pokemon entity [created previously](entities.md).
+In this example, we are using a Pokémon entity [created previously](entities.md).
 Replace it by your own entity.
 This example uses TypeScript, you can remove the typing to have plain JS.

 ```js
 // src/routes/+page.svelte